Louie Bennett: Involvement with the Irish Citizen

 In 1920, Bennett took over financial and editorial control of the Irish Women's Franchise League's paper, the Irish Citizen.
 It had been founded in 1912 to further the causes of suffrage and feminism in Ireland and was first edited by James Cousins and Francis Sheehy Skeffington.
 In March 1913, Cousins left Ireland, leaving Sheehy Skeffington as the sole editor.
 Sheehy Skeffington was murdered in 1916 by British soldiers during the Easter rising.
 Control of the paper was then taken by Francis's widow Hanna Sheehy Skeffington, with Bennett's help.
 Bennett had been outspoken against the policy of the Irish Citizen in the past and had actually withdrawn her subscription to the paper the previous year.
-In 1916 Hanna Sheehy Skeffington elinquished her role to travel to America and campaign for justice after the death of her husband.
+In 1916 Hanna Sheehy Skeffington relinquished her role to travel to America and campaign for justice after the death of her husband.
 That left Bennett as the joint editor of the paper with fellow IWFL member Mary Bourke-Dowling.
 During the time that Bennett took over, the paper had a number of debts, and had shrunk from its original eight pages to four, with one of these pages consisting entirely of advertisements.
 To combat this, Bennett wanted more space to be given towards trade unions (to increase sales) and in 1920 the IWWU and the Irish Nurses' Organisation started using the paper as their official journal – despite Sheehy Skeffington writing in it that it needed to stay distinctly unaffiliated to any party.
 In 1920 Bennett told Sheehy Skeffington that she would like to take over control of the paper and turn it into a feminist Labour paper.
 This proved the last straw for Sheehy Skeffington, who ended their agreement.
 Sheehy Skeffington's own interests started to shift away from the paper as a member of the Sinn Féin in 1920.

 Bennett was left in control of the paper until its demise a few months later.
 Funding decreased due to its dwindling support and the ethos of the paper changing to a trade union organ.
 The printing press was destroyed by the Black and Tans during the War of Independence.
 The final issue was published in September 1920.